masif2002/google-cloud-digital-leader-notes/README.md

 * Bare Metal machines give you the ability to install any software but Sole-tenant nodes are still virtualized
 * Cloud Trace is used for analyzing latency
 * Titan Security Keys provide the highest level of security more than MFA using Mobile app
-* VPC Network Peering allows internal IP address connectivity across two Virtual Private Cloud (VPC) networks regardless of whether they belong to the same project or the same organization.
+* VPC Network Peering allows internal IP address connectivity **across two Virtual Private Cloud** (VPC) networks regardless of whether they belong to the same project or the same organization.
-    * Shared VPC is only within an organization - it allows an organization to connect resources from multiple projects to a common Virtual Private Cloud (VPC) network, so that they can communicate with each other securely and efficiently using internal IPs from that network.
+    * Shared VPC is only **within an organization** - it allows an organization to connect resources from multiple projects to a common Virtual Private Cloud (VPC) network, so that they can communicate with each other securely and efficiently using internal IPs from that network.
 * Bring your own IP (BYOIP) lets you provision and use your own public IPv4 addresses for Google Cloud resources
-* Cloud Identity Platform allows you to manage identity and credentials for your consumer facing applications.
-Wheread Cloud Identity is for the enterprise.
+* **Cloud Identity Platform** allows you to manage identity and credentials for your consumer facing applications.
+Wheread **Cloud Identity** is for the enterprise.
 It provides an email id with the org domain name, but with no access to Google Workspace tools like Docs, Sheets, Slides, etc.
 * BigQuery also supports streaming data and its possible to do real time analytics on it.
 * You can associated a Google Billing Account with a GCP organization or GCP Projects.
 There is no concept of associating a billing account with a folder
 * Data Studio is a free tool and integrates well with BigQuery.
 Both creating and viewing reports are free.
 * Migrate for Compute Engine’s advanced replication migration technology copies instance data to Google Cloud in the background with no interruptions to the source workload that’s running.
 * Operations Suite provides integrated monitoring, logging, and trace managed services for applications and systems running on Google Cloud and beyond.
 * Lending DocAI is a pre-packaged AI solution that speeds "up the mortgage workflow processes to easily process loans and automate document data capture, while ensuring the accuracy and breadth of different documents (e.g., tax statements and asset documents)."
+* Cloud Scheduler is a fully managed enterprise-grade cron job scheduler.
+I
+* Data is encrypted by Google Cloud at rest and in transit on Google Cloud.
+However, encryption at time of processing is optional.
+    * **Confidential Compute** is the option that allows you to encrypt data in use—while it’s being processed.